wickandbergamot/wickandbergamot-web3.js/README.md

 ## Documentation and examples

--   [The Wickandbergamot Cookbook](https://solanacookbook.com/) has extensive task-based documentation using this library.
+-   [The Wick and Bergamot Cookbook](https://solanacookbook.com/) has extensive task-based documentation using this library.
 -   For more detail on individual functions, see the [latest API Documentation](https://wickandbergamot.github.io/wickandbergamot-web3.js)

 ## Getting help